 - half steps and ramps.

-Minor equipment may be provided free of charge by the Council or your registered social landlord.
 If you live in a Council property or a private property, contact Adult Social Care Access and Response Team and request a care assessment that can be carried out in your home.

-After the assessment, if you are eligible, the Occupational Therapy service will have a discussion with you about your identified needs and possible support options with you, which may include:
+After the assessment, if you are eligible for support, the Occupational Therapy service will have a discussion with you about your identified needs and possible support options, which may include: